sappelhoff/usb-to-ttl/docs/index.rst

 One such replacement is relay output data via USB to a dedicated microcontroller unit (e.g., an `Arduino`_ or a `Teensy`_), which then converts the incoming data into a parallel signal, and sends it on to its destination.

-In our article, **"In COM we trust: feasibility of USB based event marking"**, we show the feasibility of such an approach through a direct comparison of USB based event marking with the parallel port.
+In our article, **"In COM We Trust: Feasibility of USB-Based Event Marking"**, we show the feasibility of such an approach through a direct comparison of USB based event marking with the parallel port.
 On this website we showcase supplementary material.

 Supplementary Material